R3Conclave/conclave-core-sdk/README.md

   The Java [`EnclaveMail`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.mail/-enclave-mail/index.html)
   object is converted to a simpler Python equivalent which is just a class holding the body, envelope and authenticated sender.
 The topic and sequence number are ignored for now.
 The authenticated sender is represented by its encoded binary form in `bytes`.
-This function is also much simpler than `receiveMail` in that the response can simply be returned from the function and it will encrypted as a response mail back to the sender key and posted.
+The return value (if there is one) is treated as a response and is encrypted as Mail back to the sender.
+A single `bytes` value is treated as the reponse body, whilst a tuple of `bytes` is treated as the body and envelope.

 These functions need to be defined in a single Python file and are all optional.
 Not defining them is equivalent to not overriding the equivalent method from `Enclave`.
 The Python script must exist in the enclave Gradle module under